Joseph-Lines454/COMP-3016---Joseph-Lines---Mars-Conquer/README.md

 High score has been implemented to drive competitiveness.
 The user should aim to beat their previous high score, which can provide a competitive nature to the game.

 Origonality of Game Mechanics:

 Some of the game mechanics have been able to provide some origonality.
 For example, increasing the aliens attack output as the rounds go along could be considered a mechanic which is more origonal instead of just increasing the damage that the alien does to the other player.
-The player having to dodge fruit and ducking as some origonality to it (however it does build on previous game mechanics).
+The player having to dodge fruit and ducking as some origonality to it (however it does build on previous game mechanics and could be considered more creative).

 UML designs